 Covent Garden has a rich history of supporting buskers, and you can see quality street performances every day for free.

-The Apple Market is the most iconic market in Covent Garden where you’ll often hear free performances by the musicians from the National Opera House.
+The Apple Market is the most iconic market in Covent Garden, where you’ll often hear free performances by musicians from the National Opera House.

 The Jubilee Market is a great place to stroll around and soak up the atmosphere, even if you’re not looking for souvenirs or vintage jewellery.